-B. Form 497 - 24-hour Contribution Report
+B. Form 497 - 24-hHour/10-Day Contribution Report

-24-hour Contribution Report: A Form 497 must be filed if:
+A Form 497 must be filed if:

-- During the 90 days before an election, or on the date of the election, a major donor makes contributions totaling \$1,000 or more, to a single candidate or primarily formed ballot measure committee and the candidate or ballot measure is being voted upon in that election.
-A Form 497 must also be filed if - A committee makes a contribution of \$1,000 or more to a political party (including central committees) during the 90 days before any state election, or on the date of the election. - Contributions that total in the aggregate \$5,000 or more are made to support or oppose the qualification of a single local initiative or referendum ballot measure.
-This Form 497 is required to be filed within 10 business days in the place(s) where the committee would be required to file campaign statements as if it were formed or existing primarily to support or oppose the local initiative or referendum ballot measure.
+- During the 90 days before an election, or on the date of the election, a major donor makes contributions totaling \$1,000 or more, to a single candidate or primarily formed ballot measure committee and the candidate or ballot measure is being voted upon in that election. - A committee makes a contribution of \$1,000 or more to a political party (including central committees) during the 90 days before any state election, or on the date of the election.